AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_manage_message_rn.md

 - `ChatManager.getUnreadCount`: Retrieves the count of all unread messages.
 - `ChatManager.removeConversationFromServer`: Deletes the conversation and historial messages from the server.
 - `ChatManager.searchMsgFromDB`: Searches for messages from the local database.
-- `ChatConversation.insertMessage`: Inserts messages in the specified conversation.

 ## Prerequisites